notReasy/sakura/README.md

 ## Usage

 Start your Minecraft in your normal *1.8.9* and enjoy the functionality of Sakura when pressing **RSHIFT** ingame

+Please remember that: We are not responsible for any repercussions you face using this client.
+We are merely providing you with it.
+Use at your own risk.

 ## Contributing